AntoineMarchaud/VoodooTest/README.md

 - Hilt
 - KSP
 - TOML
-- implement a fake SDK to display ads
+- Implement a fake SDK to display ads

 What remains :